brett-hobbs/simple-web-app/README.md

 # test-webapp

-Super simple shell for a web app using React/Express/Webpack/Eslint.
+Super simple shell for a web app using of the usual suspects (React/Express/Webpack/Eslint/Mocha).

-Fork and spin up a simple web app using react quickly.
+Fork to spin up a simple web app using React quickly.